muhammeterl1912/Firebase-React-Movie-App/README.md

 🎥 Context API: Context API is utilized to manage the application state efficiently, providing seamless data flow throughout the app.

+🎥  React Toastify: Toast notifications are used to provide users with feedback or alerts, enhancing the user experience with non-intrusive messages.

 ## Demo